Get a free quote 877-850-1231

 Check Insurance Coverage

 Ask the dealership or transport provider what kind of insurance coverage is included in the delivery.
 Reputable companies like Sherpa Auto Transport ensure all shipments are covered, but it’s worth checking if your personal auto insurance policy also extends to transit.
+You’ll want peace of mind in case something happens during the journey like damage from road debris or severe weather.

 4. Prepare for Delivery Day